Keegan Caldwell: Career

+Caldwell later developed an interest in becoming a patent agent and interned in the U.S. Patent and Trademark Office.
 He also served as a registered patent agent for the IP firm Merritt & Merritt & Moulton and as a patent advisor at Downs Rachlin Martin PLLC.
-Caldwell founded Caldwell Intellectual Property Law after he passed the patent bar in 2016.
-The company helps clients develop and monetize patents and negotiates licensing and manufacturing deals.
-After founding the company, he also became a registered lawyer by passing the Vermont State Bar exam.
+After passing the patent bar in 2016, Caldwell founded Caldwell Law and subsequently became a registered lawyer by passing the Vermont State Bar exam.

-Through Caldwell IP, Caldwell also developed the Incarcerated Innovator's Program, which does pro bono work for inmates, helping them obtain patents for and monetize business ideas.
+Caldwell currently represents Solos Technology Ltd. in a multibillion-dollar federal patent infringement lawsuit concerning smart eyewear technologies that names Meta Platforms Inc. and EssilorLuxottica SA as defendants.

 Reducing recidivism

-In 2022 Keegan launched the Incarcerated Innovator's Program to help current and aspiring entrepreneurs succeed in life, especially those in underserved communities.
-The firm takes on pro-bono incarcerated inventors and helps them not only obtain patents for their inventions but also guides them in furthering their entrepreneurial dreams.
-Thomas Alston who is serving a 27-year federal prison sentence, contacted Caldwell to help him secure a patent for the invention, which was approved by the USPTO Caldwell has also helped Bruce Bryan secure a patent for his platform designed to help inmates or former inmates pursue wrongful-conviction claims by providing a database of all parties involved in previously overturned cases, including prosecutors, judges and public defenders.
+In 2022, Caldwell launched the Incarcerated Innovators Program to help current and aspiring entrepreneurs obtain patents for their inventions and guide them in furthering their entrepreneurial dreams.
+Thomas Alston, who is serving a 27-year federal prison sentence, contacted Caldwell to help him secure a patent for his invention, which was granted by the USPTO.
+Caldwell has also helped Bruce Bryan secure a patent for his platform designed to help inmates and former inmates pursue wrongful conviction claims by providing a database of all parties involved in previously overturned cases, including prosecutors, judges and public defenders.